First is Not Really Better Than Last: Evaluating Layer Choice and Aggregation Strategies in Language Model Data Influence Estimation: Analysis and Experimental Results

 \looseness-1\textbf{Mistral 7B}.
 Top-1 configurations constitute DataInf and TracIn.
 DataInf achieves the strongest results on layers 08–15 (0.71 win rate), 00–07 (0.69), and 16–23 (0.51).
 TracIn performs best on layers 00–07, closely matched by $\operatorname{TracIn}^{10}_{we}$, which improves over TracIn on \texttt{WE}.
 Cosine on layers 00–07 and 08–15 ranks as runner-up.
 Accuracy trends (Figure~\ref{fig:m-acc-trend}, Appendix~\ref{sec:a-acc-distr}) reveal task-specific preferences: Cosine (08–15) excels on SST2 \& STSB, DataInf (08–15) on QNLI \& RTE, and TracIn on COLA.

 \textbf{Remarks on RQ2 Findings.} Across models and methods, we observe a consistent pattern in layer-level performance.
 With mean-score aggregation, the classification head (\texttt{CL}) shows limited ability to discriminate noise across all influence methods.
 DataInf and Cosine frequently outperform TracIn, particularly on early–middle attention layers of deeper models, suggesting that these layers encode representations that are most informative for noise filtering.
 Comprehensive rankings across all configurations are further provided in Appendix~\ref{sec:a1-test-set-accs} (Tables~\ref{tab:r-test-acc}, \ref{tab:l-test-acc}, \ref{tab:m-test-acc}).
+Additionally, we verify and reconfirm our findings on autoregressive datasets in Appendix~\ref{sec:a-autoreg-ds}.